 - Check other such sites on the web, e.g. NASA, Fermilab, Argonne, ESA, EPFL, UniGe, google, etc - also some sites of famous art institutions - and write down what we can learn from the best ones.
 Done, see result HERE.

 - The ATC members and lecture series' sponsors to select 'best-of' past series in CDS, to use as pilot entries, classify them per discipline domain and equip them with keywords that will help web searched in the future.
 Done, as far as pilot entries is concerned.
 Keywords are still to come in.
 See result HERE.

-- Prepare the script (in CERN IT CDA-IC section) that will merge the channels (slides mostly with temporary intersection of the lecturer's face) in order for the existing CDS records to be uploadable to youtube.
-In the IT e-learning project we documented the tool to use for that (ffmpeg).
-This is not there yet, in Audiovisual infrastructure.
+- Prepare an (ffmpeg-based) script (in IT/CDA-IC) that will merge the channels (mostly show the slides, with periodical intersection of the lecturer's face) in order for the existing CDS records to be optimally displayed in youtube.
+This is being developed in summer 2018 according to this workflow.

 - Make CDS video playlists per domain so they can be fed into youtube as such.
 This is not there yet, in CDS functionality but planned for the next release, later in 2017.
 Playlists can be made in youtube already now, of course.
 Ideas for playlists: All about netrinos, the Higgs, medical applications, statistics, Machine Learning, Supercomputing, Computer Security,... etc.

 Project initiator/coordinator: Maria Dimou / Academic Training Committee chairperson and IT e-learning project leader.